haiwen/seafile-admin-docs/manual/administration/seafile_gc.md

 1. Blocks that no library references to, that is, the blocks belong to deleted libraries;
 2. If you set history length limit on some libraries, the out-dated blocks in those libraries will also be removed.

-**Before running GC, you must shutdown the Seafile program on your server if you use the community edition.
-For professional edition, online GC operation is supported.
-If you use Professional edition, you don't need to shutdown the Seafile program if you are using MySQL.**
-This is because new blocks written into Seafile while GC is running may be mistakenly deleted by the GC program.

-At the bottom of the page there is a script that you can use to run the cleanup manually or e.g. once a week with as cronjob.

 ## Run GC